KenKundert/avendesora/doc/advanced.rst

 Upgrading from Abraxas
 ----------------------

-Avendesora generalizes and replaces Abraxas, its predecessor.
-To transition from Abraxas to Avendesora, you will first need to upgrade Abraxas to version 1.8 or higher (use 'abraxas -v' to determine version).
+*Avendesora* generalizes and replaces *Abraxas*, its predecessor.
+To transition from *Abraxas* to *Avendesora*, you will first need to upgrade Abraxas to version 1.8 or higher (use 'abraxas -v' to determine version).
 Then run::

     abraxas --export

-It will create a collection of Avendesora accounts files in ~/.config/abraxas/avendesora.
-You need to manually add these files to your list of accounts files in Avendesora.
+It will create a collection of *Avendesora* accounts files in ~/.config/abraxas/avendesora.
+You need to manually add these files to your list of accounts files in *Avendesora*.
 Say one such file is
 created: ~/.config/abraxas/avendesora/accounts.gpg.
-This could be added to Avendesora as follows:
+This could be added to *Avendesora* as follows:

 1. create a symbolic link from ~/.config/avendesora/abraxas_accounts.gpg to